 If these conditions apply to you and you are considering starting a family, contact us in Beverly Hills, or Sherman Oaks to discuss preimplantation genetic diagnosis with one of our board-certified fertility specialists.

 There are several benefits of preimplantation genetic diagnosis.
 It reduces the need for amniocentesis later in pregnancy and helps reduce expenses that are usually associated with certain birth defects.
 Preimplantation genetic diagnosis is performed before embryo implantation, so if a defect is identified, the couple can decide whether or not they want to continue with the pregnancy.
 But perhaps best of all, preimplantation genetic diagnosis enables couples that carry genetic disorders to try for a biological child of their own.

 Preimplantation genetic diagnosis minimizes the risk of passing genetic defects on to future generations.
 If you or your partner has a genetic condition that you are afraid of transmitting to your child, preimplantation genetic diagnosis may be a good option for you.
-Contact us at our Beverly Hills or Sherman Oaks office to schedule a consultation.
+Contact us at our Beverly Hills, Sherman Oaks, or Mexico office to schedule a consultation.